 Funeral directors are some of the most dedicated people you will ever meet.
 The mortuary staff do everything they can to take care of your loved one with respect and some hearse drivers will study the route for the service the following day in their own time over their dinner plate.
 Of course there are fees and big money involved in arranging a funeral, but it’s not so the funeral director can go and jump in his Porsche parked out back.
 People don’t realize what goes on behind the scenes, including a hard working team.
 The only person who sleeps when someone dies, is the deceased.
 There is the “Transfer” crew who remove the body anytime of day or night, coffin trimmers, the mortuary staff, hearse cleaners and media professionals who create the photographic slide of memories.
 These people need a wage to support themselves and their own families, and the hearses need regular servicing, filled with fuel, and that’s a whole fleet of cars!
 Look how expensive it is for us to have our own on the road!
 Imagine up to twelve vehicles!
 Then there are the flower orders, staff uniforms pressed professionally…the list goes on.
 There are expenses behind the scenes that the majority of the Nation don’t even think about.

-When my poppy died, my nan turned to me and asked if he would be cremated with others.
+When my poppy died my nan turned to me and asked if he would be cremated with others.
 It broke my heart and it’s an all too common belief that many coffins are reduced to ash in a massive burn off.
-The cremation retort is built to accommodate one coffin at a time, and following cremation, the remains are kept with identification and this is very strict practice.
-It’s heartbreaking when I have seen how hard the crematory staff work, only to be slandered.
+The cremation retort is built to accommodate one coffin at a time and following cremation, the remains are kept with identification and this is very strict practice.
+It’s frustrating when I know how hard the crematory staff work only to be slandered.
 The crematory staff are some of the loveliest guys you’ll ever meet and incredibly strict when it comes to paperwork.
 One day I had forgotten to get a form signed before I left the funeral home on route to the crematory, and the staff were on the phone to funeral home management for a length of time before he took the body from my care.

 Funeral directors are not out to get you or use your grief to fill their wallets.
 They genuinely care for your loss and are there for you 24 hours a day, 7 days a week and would probably miss their own funeral to be at yours.